brimdata/zui/docs/Joining-Data.md

 Let's assume we've followed the [Zeek Customization](https://github.com/brimsec/brim/wiki/Zeek-Customization) article to point our Brim at a customized Zeek that includes the SPL-SPT package.
-After having imported our test pcap to Brim and extracted the ZNG as a file `results.zng`, let's look at a count of the different Zeek event types we find.
+After having imported our test pcap to Brim, we then employed the workaround in [zq/2088](https://github.com/brimsec/zq/issues/2088) to include the timestamp-lacking `spl` events in the time range.
+Then we extracted the ZNG as a file `results.zng`.
+Let's look at a count of the different Zeek event types we find.

 ```
 $ zq -f table 'count() by _path | sort -r' results.zng
 _PATH        COUNT
 conn         168
 dns          99
-files        57
+files        62
-http         19
+http         22
 ssl          15
 spl          15
 x509         12